gianflores/SolidPrinciples/SolidPrinciples/README.md

 - For example creating a factory to make decisions depending on the type selected.
 Additional functionality can be extended through the factory by adding another instance of the abstract class.

+3. Liskov Substitution Principle
+- Subtypes must be substitutable for their base types.
+- For example using a null object pattern instead of checking for null.